Synceratus/Synceratus/README.md

 ### 🗨️ A way to contact me

-There are not many platforms you could contact me on.
+There are not many platforms you can contact me on.
 However, there are a few I visit almost every day.
 If you want to contact me, check out where I'm available at:

 - [**Discord**](https://discord.com/) <span><img height="18" alt="Discord Logo." title="Discord" src="https://raw.githubusercontent.com/github/explore/2a3ce46f963399611d8e2054bb0ce9a4b539296a/topics/discord/discord.png"></spam> , where you can find me under the tag 🔗 `Zaiden#1598`